FewLy-Torch-1861/Wordify/README.md

 # Wordify
-Just a text encode/encryption/hash tool for Arch-based Linux written in Python.
+Just a text encode/encryption/hash tool for Linux written in Python.

 # Features
 ## Encryption